IamTheCarl/psu/README.md

 ## Installation

-Currently I'm just distributing it through [crates.io](https://crates.io/).
+PSU can be installed through [crates.io](https://crates.io/).
 You can run `cargo install psu` to get it.
-More packages may be added later.
+It is also available as a Nix derivation.

 ## Usage